BUPT/magic-mirror/README.md

 - System Engineer: TBH
 - UI Designer: TBH

+### We Are HIRING

+Requirements:

+1. Eager willing to learning Machine Learning.
+1. Strong sense of responsibility.
+1. Good team player.
+1. Ability to contribute at least 4 hour per week, which including 1 hour for team communition, 2 hour researching, and 1 hour for coding/docing.

-Join us by contact @huan if you are interested!
+Join us by contact @huan (Wechat: 918999) if you are interested!

 ## ROAD MAP & MILESTONES